pakinsa/DevOps_Project/04.LEMP_stack/Readme.md

        ```phpinfo();```

-    Lets test Php again
+    Lets test PHP again
     <http://54.211.205.161/info.php>
     ![alt_text](./img/7f.phptestworks.png)

-    [In conclusion, Php test works on 7.4 and not on latest 8.1]
-    <!In conclusion, Php test works on 7.4 and not on latest 8.1>
+    //In conclusion, Php test works on 7.4 and not on latest 8.1